 - Periodontal disease

-The list above was taken from an excellent review of Vitamin D written by Dr. Frank Lipman, M.D., posted on The Huffington Post, October 7, 2009.
+The list above was modified from an excellent review of Vitamin D written by Dr. Frank Lipman, M.D., posted on The Huffington Post, October 7, 2009.
 Dr. Lipman’s article can be reviewed here.
 The article is very cogent and informative, and is supportive of Dr. Miller’s more comprehensive article, but is less biochemically and informationally dense than Miller’s article.

 Vitamin D and Endocrine-Disrupting Chemicals